EPAENERGYSTAR/epathermostat/docs/index.rst

 Contact
 -------

-Please feel free to reach out to either
+Please feel free to reach out to
 Abhishek Jathar (Abhishek.Jathar@icf.com) with questions or for technical support.